theHdd4/TrinityFastAPIDjangoReact/README.md

 ## 1. Environment setup

-1. Ensure the `HOST_IP` variable is defined.
-The helper script will copy `host.env.example` to `host.env` in the repository root if it is missing so you only need to edit the value the first time.
-The example defaults to `127.0.0.1`.
+1. Edit `TrinityBackendDjango/.env` and `TrinityFrontend/.env` to set the
+   `HOST_IP` variable.
+The provided examples default to `127.0.0.1`.
+Update this address if the services run on another machine.
 2. Copy `TrinityBackendDjango/.env.example` to `TrinityBackendDjango/.env` and adjust values if required.
 3. Copy `TrinityFrontend/.env.example` to `TrinityFrontend/.env`.
    Ensure `DEBUG=true` in the Django `.env` file so error messages appear if